triangle Icon News

 We coordinate the course objectives with the employer and Randstad prior to the training.
 Which specific skills are important in logistics and the relevant training?
 We formulate these skills as competences: "I can ...".

-During the trajectory, intensive training is conducted with the competencies, so that participants can and dare not only use the language in the safe setting of the classroom, but also outside of it through practical assignments.
-In preparation, the theory is discussed in the practical assignment, after which the participants practice in class.
-The participants then carry out the assignment outside of class, preferably at the workplace.
+During the course, the competencies are practiced intensively, so that participants can practice not only in the safe setting of the classroom, taal Participants can and dare to use the knowledge, but also outside of the classroom through practical assignments.
+In preparation, the theory is covered in the practical assignment, after which participants practice in class.
+Participants then carry out the assignment outside of class, preferably in the workplace.
 This creates a direct link between theory and practice.

-Do you want to know more about this route?
-Or know what TopTaal can do for you?
+Would you like to know more about this process?
+Or would you like to know what TopTaal can do for you?
 Take contact up with one of our training advisors!

 More information?
 Click here